fredbradley/php-steer-api/README.md

 ## Usage
 ### If within a Laravel Application with Laravel Discovery turned on
-The package will automatically register the `SteerConnector` class as a singleton.
-You can then use the `SteerConnector` class as a dependency in your classes.
 You will need to add the following to your `.env` file:
 ```dotenv
 STEER_API_KEY=